knative/serving/docs/contracts/developer-monitoring-contract.md

 The following logs are collected.

 * **Request logs**: Status of requests or invocations sent to the applications, containers or functions.
-Collected automatically by default.
 * **stdout/stderr**: Logs emitted by the applications, containers or functions to the stdout/stderr channels.
-Collected automatically by default.
 * **/var/log**: All files under `/var/log` will be collected and parsed as single line.
-  If the message is a JSON payload, it will be treated as structured logs and parsed accordingly.
+  If the single line message is a JSON payload, it will be treated as structured logs and parsed accordingly.
   See the [Logs Formats](#log-formats) section for more information. **NOTE**:
   [Operators](../product/personas.md#operator-personas) can enable/disable this feature.
 * **/dev/log**: TBD.